Kyparissis/Ithaki_server_serial_communication/README.md

 *(Date: 15/04/2022)*
 [**HERE**](https://github.com/Kyparissis/Networks1-2022-Assignment/tree/main/sessions-output/session-2%4015-04-2022).

+---

 ## Reports
 *( The media used in the sumbitted reports can be found here [**HERE**](https://github.com/Kyparissis/Networks1-2022-Assignment/tree/main/reports/media). )*

+---

 ## Installation / How to use
 *This project has been developed and tested using the [**Eclipse IDE for Java Developers**](https://www.eclipse.org/downloads/packages/release/kepler/sr1/eclipse-ide-java-developers).*

+### Eclipse
+On Eclipse, all you have to do is (...)

+### Terminal
-However, you can run/use this code on your terminal using the following steps:
+You can run/use this code on your terminal using the following steps:
 - First of all, clone this repo:
 ```shell
 git clone https://github.com/Kyparissis/Networks1-2022-Assignment.git